JetBrains/teamcity-documentation/topics/clean-up.md

 ## Deleted Build Configurations Clean-up

 When a project or a build configuration is deleted, the corresponding build data is removed during the clean-up, but only if 5 days (432, 000 seconds) have passed since the deletion.

 To change the timeout, set the `teamcity.deletedBuildTypes.cleanupTimeout` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) to the required number of seconds to protect the data from deletion.
+{product="tc"}

 There are builds that preserve all their data and are not affected during clean-up.
 These are:
 * [pinned builds](pinned-build.md)